Frank Seiberling

-Franklin Augustus "Frank" Seiberling (October 6, 1859 – August 11, 1955), also known as F.A.
-Seiberling, was an American innovator and entrepreneur best known for co-founding the Goodyear Tire & Rubber Company in 1898 and the Seiberling Rubber Company in 1921.
+Franklin Augustus Seiberling (October 6, 1859 – August 11, 1955), also known as F.A.
+Seiberling, was an American innovator and entrepreneur best known for founding the Goodyear Tire & Rubber Company in 1898 and the Seiberling Rubber Company in 1921.
 He also built Stan Hywet Hall, a Tudor Revival mansion, now a National Historic Landmark and historic house museum in Akron, Ohio.

-Biography
+Early life

+Son of a German American entrepreneur from Ohio, Seiberling was born on October 6, 1859, in Western Star (present day Norton), Ohio, a community a few miles southwest of Akron, in Summit County, Ohio.
+He was the second of nine children born to John Frederick and Catherine Miller Seiberling, where he had one brother and seven sisters.

 Career

-Son of a German American entrepreneur from Ohio, Seiberling spent two years attending Heidelberg College in Tiffin, Ohio, before joining the J.F.
+Seiberling spent two years attending Heidelberg College in Tiffin, Ohio, before joining the J.F.
 Seiberling Company, his father's farm machinery manufacturing business, working there as secretary and treasurer.
 His father, John Seiberling, founder of that Akron, Ohio, company, invented one of the first reaping machines.
 While working for the company, Seiberling invented a twine binder that tied grain bundles with a bow knot.

 Many businesses failed in the panics of the 1890s, including the street railway company owned by Seiberling's father.
 In 1898, Seiberling was jobless, nearing forty years old, with a wife and three children.
 He learned of the availability of an old strawboard factory in East Akron, which he purchased, together with the 7 acre it stood on, for $13,500.
 He borrowed $3,500 for a down payment from a brother-in-law, Lucius C. Miles.
 In partnership with his brother C.W.
 Seiberling, he decided to open a rubber company, picked a name, and was selling stock.
 The company would be named for Charles Goodyear, the discoverer of vulcanization, who had died penniless almost forty years before.

 While Seiberling and his brother Charles were the co-founders of the Goodyear Tire & Rubber Company, its first president was David E. Hill, a business associate who purchased $30,000 of the company's initial stock.
 In 1899, Raymond C. Penfield, another brother-in-law, became the second president of the company; Lucius C. Miles followed in the position in 1900.
 In 1906, Seiberling, until then the secretary and general manager, became the fourth president of the company.